 How To Make Turkish Beef Kabobs

 Cut the beef into 1.5" (about 4 cm) chunks.
-Add the beef to the marinade.
+Fully coat the beef in the marinade.

 Heat the grill to a high temperature.
 If using charcoal or wood, prepare the fire.
 Place kabobs on the hot grill grates.
 Flip once they begin to char.